Working!!: Others

-Name unspecified, loves his daughter to the point of making up lies about males so that no boys would come near her.
+Mahiru's unnamed father who loves his daughter to the point of making up lies about males so that no boys would come near her.
 Out of jealousy, he told Mahiru that all men wanted to attack her so that she would fear them and never get married.
-He is the cause of Mahiru's androphobia and abnormal strength, having subtly trained her from birth, though this has also made him a target for her punching.
+He is the cause of Mahiru's androphobia and abnormal strength, having subtly trained her from birth, but this has also made him a target for her punching.
 Due to the possibility of getting hit at home, he lives and works by himself faraway, almost forgetting what Mahiru looks like.
-He appears to be calm and normal, but carries a rifle with him which he intends to use on boys who get too close to Mahiru.
+He seems to be calm and normal, but carries a rifle with him which he intends to use on boys who get too close to Mahiru.